 4. Add your lemon juice and canned tomatoes with green chilies.
 Blend again on high.

-5. Lastly, add your nutritional yeast, remaining spices, and optional chili powder or spicy ketchup/tomato paste.
+5. Lastly, add your nutritional yeast, remaining spices, and optional chili powder.
 Blend on high until a creamy cheese texture is formed.
 It should look like queso or a melted cheddar.

 6. You might have to scrape the sides a few times in order for the vegetables to blend well.